Relative representability and parahoric level structures: The theory of -sheaves and kimberlites

-Following these notions, we say that a separated formal scheme $\mfr{X}$ over $\bb{Z}_p$ is thick if the specialization map of $\mfr{X}$ is surjective.
+Following \cite[Definition 4.7]{Gle26}, we say that a prekimberlite $X$ is thick if $\spc_{X^\an}$ is surjective.
+Similarly, we say that a separated formal scheme $\mfr{X}$ over $\bb{Z}_p$ is thick if the specialization map of $\mfr{X}$ is surjective.
 We say that an adic ring $R$ over $\bb{Z}_p$ is thick if $\Spf(R)$ is thick.

 \begin{lem} A complete adic ring $R$ with an ideal of definition $p\in I\subset R$ is thick if and only if for every $f\in R$ such that $f^n\cdot I^n \subset I^{n+1}$ for some $n\geq 1$, we have $f\in R^{\circ \circ}$. \end{lem} \begin{proof} First, $\Spf(R)$ is not thick if and only if for some $f\in R - R^{\circ \circ}$, $\Spa(R[\tfrac{1}{f}], R[\tfrac{1}{f}])$ contains only discrete points.
 It is equivalent to the condition that the $I$-adic completion $R[\tfrac{1}{f}]^\wedge$ is discrete (see e.g. \cite[Proposition 7.49 (2)]{Wed12}).
 It is equivalent to $I^n \cdot R[\tfrac{1}{f}] = I^{n+1}\cdot R[\tfrac{1}{f}]$ for some $n\geq 1$.
 Since $I$ is finitely generated, it is equivalent to $f^n\cdot I^n \subset I^{n+1}$ for some $n\geq 1$. \end{proof}